rzinov/bzero-sim/README.md

-Bath Zero sim team work
+Work within the Bath Zero sim team
-Gen 1 currently shown with track data and pre run imgs to compare (images taken january 2026 before elevation encoded mainly for comparisons)
+Gen 1 completed and rewritten to 1.5.
+RL experiment included in NN